digitalvectorz/ccarps/CharacterCreation.md

 * Roll 4 = INT
 * Roll 5 = WILL

+### Character Points ###
+At character creation initial character points are equal to the sum total of your character's primary attributes Strength, Dexterity, Constitution, Intelligence, and Willpower.
+The initial character points are used to buy Oddities, Prestige, Prejudice, and starting Skills.

 ## Secondary Attributes ##
 The secondary attributes are average combinations of the primary attributes.
 Skills are based on these.
 * Charisma = avg(C,I,W); (CON + INT + WILL) / 3